23rd March 2022

 - What kind of worker are you?
 Do you work best in short bursts, or do you prefer to chip away at tasks over time?

 Knowing how you react to stress is critical.
 Understanding your response to sudden problems helps you mitigate the outcomes of negative situations.
 You can plan your course of action, allowing some wiggle-room for the unexpected.
 Self-reflection takes away the surprise factor.

 If, for example, you know you need 10 minutes to decompress before decision-making, factor that into your meeting schedules.
 If you need to hear the calming voice of a designated colleague who can reassure you, keep them in close contact and let them know how they could help.

 Negative stress reactions can have disastrous results.
-One Percent Safer book contributor Dr Theo Compernolle discusses how distraction can lead to disastrous consequences.
-His piece uses the example of parents leaving their children in hot cars, inadvertently yet tragically causing their death.
-He notes distraction being a critical risk factor.
-Understanding how we behave under pressure (are we distracted?
-Frenzied?) helps to mitigate and reduce the likelihood of similarly tragic situations.
+SOmething as seemingly innocuous as being distracted can lead to devastating consequences.
+Consider the tragic situation where a parent leaves their child in a hot car, gets distracted, and in doing so, inadvertently causes their death.
+Distraction becomes a critical risk factor.
+Knowing and understanding how exactly we behave under pressure (are we distracted?
+Frenzied?
+Calm?) helps to mitigate and reduce the likelihood of similarly disastrous situations.

 Understanding how you work best allows you to plan your day, according to your preferences to help keep you motivated, energised and productive.
 For example, if you learn that working in short bursts and taking quick 5-minute breaks in between tasks keeps you engaged, then be aware that tackling an hours-long arduous task is likely to be a potential source of stress - and vice versa.

 Tonight, before you fall asleep, give these reflection exercises a go (you don't have to start with "Dear diary...").